analogdevicesinc/MAX78xxx-RefDes/maxrefdes178_wiki/DebuggerOperation.md

 * Debug or program selected target processor.
 Please refer to [Target Selection](#Target-Selection) section in this document.
 MAXREFDES178 Connectivity Board
 * Provide access to selected target processor UART (console).
 Please refer to [Target Selection](#Target-Selection) section in this document.
-* Provide accees to target USB interface.
+* Provide access to target USB interface.
 [MAX32666](https://www.analog.com/en/products/max32666.html) USB interface can be accessed using the second Micro USB connector.

 MAXREFDES178 has been designed to work with a standard USB Type-C cable for powering, charging or communication via [MAX32666](https://www.analog.com/en/products/max32666.html) USB interface.
 A standard USB Type-C cable may be inserted into the MAXREFDES178 in either orientation.